neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 - Do NOT stream any NSFW content in the voice channels, such as gore or pornography.
 - All of the server's rules still apply here!

+## Templates
+- When reporting a bug, writing a request, or contributing (as sending a sprite file or a sound) you need to follow a template.
+- Why?
+Because they make the server organized and clean, and help the developer to find what it is about easily.

+### Bug reporting form
+1. The bug explanation/what is happening
+- In order to report the bug, we need to know what the bug is about, or what it is.
+2. A screenshot or a gif of the bug, or what it looks like.
+You can record a GIF easily with a free tool known as [ShareX](https://getsharex.com/)
+- Any screenshots or footage of the bug being reproduced will really help.
+3. How to reproduce the bug, or its reproduction steps.
+Try it several times to make sure it works.
+- We need it in order to perform the bug and find the solution to it.
+4. The map file, where you're able to perform the bug. *optional*
+- It's much easier than having to recreate the bug.
+But then again, it's optional.
+5. What should be happening and what shouldn't be happening.
+- Of course you need to know what must be happening instead of what shouldn't be.
+6. Describe bug happens everytime/or sometimes
+7. What version of game do you have

+### Request form
+1. The element you want to be added into the game
+- Self explanatory, the name of the element you want to be added in the game.
+2. An explanation about the element
+- You will explain how the element works in the games, and how it looks like. (might contain footage/image)
+3. Its origin
+- Where the element debuted or appeared in the series.
+If non-existent, you can put it as "none" though.
+4. The reason you want it to be in SFMB
+- Why do you think it should be in the game?
+Must be convincing.
+5. How it will work in SFMB
+- How it works in-game or in the editor.
+Such as if it has an option, or if it IS an option, etc.

+### Resource form
+Contributions to resources (sprites, sounds) for this game must use the ResourceCommitter program.
+- You can find it in #resource-sprite channel's pinned post.
+- When uploading resources through ResourceCommitter, all messages are automatically created, so there is no form.

+# EOF
+Congraturations!
+You read all rules.